noahgibbs/demiurge-createjs/JS_TESTING.md

 For cross-browser testing, I started here: https://philipwalton.com/articles/learning-how-to-set-up-automated-cross-browser-javascript-unit-testing/

+## Installation

+You'll need to install Node.js, which includes NPM.
+And you'll need to "npm install" to download the Node modules that are needed for browser testing.

 ## Browser Testing

 Nearly everything DCJS uses Javascript for requires a browser.
 The